caleblloyd/calebsplace/README.md

 There is quite a bit of caching going on in the .NET Core app.
 I tested it on a desktop with an 4-core I5-6600K and was able to sustain 333 updates/second while having ~40,000 Server Sent Events listening.
 It was not maxing CPUs yet, but it was filling my Gigabit link (load testing was done from a separate laptop).

-Sharding on up to 10 servers with a beefy MySQL backend should be able to maintain over 10K RPS
+Sharding to 10 beefy servers with a beefy MySQL backend should be able to surpass Reddit's target numbers with ease.

 ## Frontend